mkab/RiverCityRansom/README.md

 # RiverCityRansom
-A project in the software engineering course, Design-by-contract programming, at University of Pierre Marie Curie
+A project in the software engineering course, Design-by-contract programming, at University of Pierre Marie Curie.

 Design the game River City Ransom using the principles design by contract.
 The game’s concept is as follows: